Napoli fines contested by world players' union | The Japan Times

 FIFPro said the grounds for the fines “contradict provisions in Italy’s collective bargaining agreement.”

-Meanwhile, Napoli has continued to struggle amid a six-match winless streak in the Italian first division that has dropped the Partenopei to seventh place, opening debate as to whether another training camp should be convened.
+Meanwhile, Napoli has continued to struggle amid a six-match winless streak in the Italian first division that has dropped the Partenopei to seventh place, prompting Ancelotti to announce Monday that another training camp will be held beginning Wednesday for three nights — concluding with Saturday’s match at Udinese.

 Including the Champions League and a 1-1 draw at defending champion Liverpool last week, Napoli has gone eight games in all competitions without a victory.